The TexasFred Blog

 Carl, not a doubt in my mind… Our 10PM news did about 20 seconds on it…

-5. comment number 5 by: John Telthorst
+5. John Telthorst says:

 Jesse Jackson sees everything through a racial lens.
 He is the antithesis of MLK Jr. Dr. King wanted to get beyond race.
 Jackson wants race to be the center issue, because that’s how he’s made his name and pays his bills.